Post 7 of 11

 There is also an option to add the webcam, overlays, and microphone so your voice is recorded as well.

-Keep in mind that this is another paid software.
+Keep in mind that this is another paid software for live streaming.

-A free trial is available, so you can test it out, and once it expires, you have to pay $39 to continue using the software.
+A free trial is available, so you can test it out, and once it expires, you have to pay $39 to continue using one of the best streaming software.

-As said, choosing the right software is tricky – the best is the one that meets all of your criteria.
+As said, choosing solid streaming software is tricky – the best is the one that meets all of your criteria.
 Hopefully, this guide helped you with selecting the right one for you.